1928 Auckland Rugby League season: Round 3

+Tim Peckham, the representative halfback for Ponsonby, was suspended for 4 weeks following comments he made towards the referee in their loss to Newton.

 Round 4

 It was decided by Auckland Rugby League after the 3rd round that they would no longer play curtain-raiser matches by Senior A Grade teams at 1:30pm.
 This was due to players having difficulty getting to the ground on time as they often worked on Saturdays and had to travel from the outer suburbs.
 A recent example had been the Newton Rangers v Devonport match where several Newton players had arrived late and the match was so late kicking off that the second half lasted only 25 minutes instead of 40.
 Leslie Letton, a well known rugby player transferred from rugby union where he had been playing for Marist, and scored 2 tries for Ponsonby on debut in their 18–14 loss to Marist.
+He had only just left hospital days earlier after nursing a broken arm since the beginning of the season.
+He had played for Auckland B rugby team in 1927 and represented Waikato prior to that.
+Davis played break away for Ellerslie after having previously played representative league for Otago in the backs.

 Round 5

+In Marist's win over Ellerslie representative tennis player Leslie Knott made his first appearance of the year after debuting the previous season.
+Dick Moisley scored 4 tries on the other wing for Marist after spending the 1927 season in the forwards before playing the previous week at standoff and now being tried on the wing.
+For Ellerslie Robert (Bob) Crewther was playing his second game after having played for Marist the previous season.
+He had started the season playing for the Petone side in Wellington before moving back to Auckland.
+His brother Selby was in his second year for Ellerslie after previously having played with Robert at City Rovers.
+At the Auckland Domain City beat Newton (6-3) who were missing Craddock Dufty, Trevor Hall, M Herewini, and Murray who were all injured.

 Round 6

-The match between Richmond and Ellerslie was played on the Kings Birthday holiday as part of the celebrations.
+The match between Richmond and Ellerslie was played at 9:30 in the morning on the Kings Birthday holiday as part of the celebrations.